-For the first time in our history Kaldor Public Art Projects asked Australian artists to tell us about their VERY GOOD IDEA, to be realised as our 45th Anniversary Project.
+For the first time in our history, Kaldor Public Art Projects asked Australian artists to tell us their VERY GOOD IDEA, to be realised as our 45th Anniversary Project.

 We asked artists to share their innovative, site-specific concepts which would manifest as a temporary art project in Sydney.
 We were searching for ideas which appear in unexpected spaces, or in landmark sites reimagined, ideas which would inspire the local public and our friends and followers both in Australia and around the world.